PX4/PX4-user_guide/en/frames_vtol/tailsitter.md

 VTOL setup and flying are covered in the [VTOL](../frames_vtol/README.md) parent topic.

 :::note
-The instrucitons are essentially the same for all VTOL.
+The instructions are essentially the same for all VTOL.
 The main frame-specific differences are the motor wiring (see [VTOL Duo Tailsitter](../airframes/airframe_reference.md#vtol-duo-tailsitter) and [VTOL Quad Tailsitter](../airframes/airframe_reference.md#vtol-quad-tailsitter)), and some aspects of tuning the configuration.
 :::

 ## Build Logs